 My main research interest is in macroeconomic phenomena that take place at business cycle frequencies.
 Recent papers investigate this from different angles, including the information contained in inventories, the stimulative potential of redistributive policies and the role of sticky prices in propagating monetary shocks.

-Felipe Schwartzman joined the Richmond Fed as an economist in August 2010.
+Felipe Schwartzman is a senior economist in the Research Department.
+He joined the Richmond Fed in July 2010.

 Ph.D., Princeton University, 2010